 Domestic abuse is any incident or pattern of abuse or violence against an intimate partner or family member.
-Domestic abuse does not only affect women.
-It can happen to anyone, including men, transgender people and other queer person.
+Domestic abuse does not only affect women, it affects everyone.
+We support all men and family members of men experiencing or recovering from domestic abuse.

 Domestic abuse usually falls into one of these six categories: